 What causes it:

-Powdery mildew thrives in warm, dry environments and spreads quickly when plants are overcrowded with poor air circulation.
+Powdery mildew is an air-borne pathogen which thrives in warm, or cold environments and spreads quickly when plants are overcrowded with poor air circulation.
 The spores can travel through the air, making it easy for the fungus to spread between plants.
+Colder and humid grow spaces are the main culprit for mould spores spreading.

 Effects on plant:

-This mould covers leaves and stems, hindering the plant's ability to photosynthesize effectively.
+This white powdery mould attacks the leaf tissue and attaches itself to the surface of the leaves. and around the stems, hindering the plant's ability to photosynthesize effectively.
 Left untreated, it weakens the plant, reduces growth, and significantly impacts yield quality.
+Buds that contain mildew are not safe to smoke and should be discarded.

 How to identify: